-First of all we’d like to thank all the labels and bands that believe in us and service us with their promos.
+First of all we’d like to thank all the labels and bands that believe in us and service us with their promos since 1994!

 Because we do run Chain D.L.K. as seriously as you run your label/band, we’d like to avoid wasting your or our time providing you with some basic information about our policy on acceptance of unsolicited material.
-These recommendations will save you both money and time!
+These recommendations will save us both time and save you money!

 In fact the bigger you write that information the better it is!
 You could write it outside on the envelope or you could add a post-it note on the CD with that information.
 The BIGGER the BETTER!
 By doing so your CDs will reach our genre-specific contributors much faster and you will greatly help us manage the enormous amount of mail that we receive.

 Please save yourself some money and do not send jewel cases!

 Plastic is bad for your pocket (postage will be more), it is bad for the environment and bad for our over-stocked shelves and our shipping bills.
 Just remove the jewel case prior to inserting the CD into the mailing envelope and put the CD between your bio pages or info sheet (you have at least one of those, don’t you?).

 Yes we DO accept unsolicited material, so you don’t have to email us to ask permission to send material.